bobf34/caffe_examples/README.md

 This example builds on the cifar10 example included with [caffe](https://github.com/BVLC/caffe).
 You need to get this example working before using this script as it uses the training data.

+**Note:**  The script is set up to use a GPU, you'll need to edit the script if you haven't compiled caffe with GPU support, or you don't have a GPU.

 This python script may help you if:
 * You want to feed caffe an image in memory
 * You want to read data from an lmdb database